techidaily/site-games-able/source/_posts/inside-nvidia-g-sync-the-path-to-incredible-frame-rates.md

  That said, Nvidia's processor allows monitors to use their entire refresh rate range, from 1 Hz to 360 Hz.
 This provides much better performance compared to G-Sync-compatible monitors, which generally switch between 30, 60, 90, and 144 Hz.

  Finally, native G-Sync and G-Sync Ultimate monitors can also work with AMD GPUs.
 This gives you more GPU options if you're looking for a switch or upgrade down the line.
-Alternatively, you can also[enable Nvidia G-Sync for FreeSync monitors](https://www.makeuseof.com/how-to-enable-nvidia-g-sync-on-amd-freesync-monitors/) , which is AMD's response to Nvidia's anti-screen tearing tech.
+Alternatively, you can also [enable Nvidia G-Sync for FreeSync monitors](https://www.makeuseof.com/how-to-enable-nvidia-g-sync-on-amd-freesync-monitors/) , which is AMD's response to Nvidia's anti-screen tearing tech.

 ## Hardware Requirements for G-Sync and G-Sync Ultimate